Chart Color Schemes

 Cecil Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified nine projects likely impacting the region.
-Key initiatives include the M7-M12 Integration Project, Liverpool Reservoir Water Infrastructure Upgrade, Cecil Hills High School Upgrade, and Elizabeth Drive Upgrade.
-Below is a list detailing those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects that may impact this region.
+Notable projects include the M7-M12 Integration Project, Liverpool Reservoir Water Infrastructure Upgrade, Cecil Hills High School Upgrade, and Elizabeth Drive Upgrade.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.